BlackRose714/my-first-python-projects2/README.md

-int()	Converts the input into an integer. if / else	Handles error checking for negative values. for i in range(1, sayi+1):	Multiplies numbers from 1 to the input number. break	Exits the loop once a valid result is printed.
+int()	Converts the input into an integer. if / else	Handles error checking for negative values. for i in range(1, sayi+1):	Multiplies numbers from 1 to the input number.

+User Login and Password Update System

+💻 Project Description

+This is a simple Python project that simulates a basic login system using a username and password.
+If the user provides correct credentials, access is granted.
+If the password is incorrect, the user is offered the option to update it.

+🔍 Features and Structures Used

+Variable Declaration: gamer_name, gamer_password

+User Input: input()

+Conditional Logic: if, elif, else

+Loop: while True

+String Comparison

+String Method: lower()

+🧠 Key Learnings

+Taking and handling user input

+Making decisions using conditions

+Controlling user attempts with an infinite loop

+Using if-elif-else logic

+String comparisons

+Making input case-insensitive with lower() method break	Exits the loop once a valid result is printed.